-At June 30, 2015, the District reported a liability of \$225,763 for its proportionate share of the net pension liability.
-The net pension liability was measured as of September 30, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The District's proportion of the net pension liability was based on a projection of the District's long term share of contributions to the pension plan relative to the projected contributions of all participating school districts, actuarially determined.
-At September 30, 2014 and 2013, the District's proportion (as calculated by MPSERS) was 0.00102%.
+At June 30, 2016, the District reported a liability of \$244,683 for its proportionate share of the MPSERS net pension liability.
+The net pension liability was measured as of September 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation rolled forward from September 2014.
+The District's proportion of the net pension liability was determined by dividing each employer's statutorily required pension contributions to the system during the measurement period by the percent of pension contributions required from all applicable employers during the measurement period.
+At September 30, 2015, the District's proportion was .001002 percent, which remained relatively unchanged from its proportion measured as of September 30, 2014.

-For the year ended June 30, 2015, the District recognized pension expense of \$18,287.
-At June 30, 2015, the District reported deferred outflows of resources and deferred inflows of resources related to pension from the following sources:
+For the year ended June 30, 2016, the District recognized pension expense of \$19,384.
+At June 30, 2016, the District reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

-Deferred Outflows of Resources Deferred Inflows of Resources Differences between expected and actual experience \$ \$ Changes of assumptions 8,330 Net difference between projected and actual earnings on pension plan investments 24,958 Changes in proportion and differences between District contributions and proportionate share of contributions District contributions subsequent to the measurement date 14,450 Total \$ 22,780 \$ 24,958
+Deferred Outflows Deferred Inflows of Resources of Resources Differences between actual and expected experience \$ - \$ (810) Changes of assumptions 6,025 - Net difference between projected and actual earnings on pension plan investments 1,249 - Changes in proportion and differences between District contributions and proportionate share of contributions - (4,820) District contributions subsequent to the measurement date 25,158 Total \$ 32,432 \$ (5,630)

-The amount of deferred outflows of resources related to District contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2016.
-Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pension will be recognized in pension expense as follows:
+\$25,158 reported as deferred outflows of resources related to pensions resulting from employer contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2017.
+Other amounts as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: